 Traditionally, RVs have a high energy requirement and cannot travel far without needing to hook up to city water and power.
 What makes a camper self-contained is its ability to have everything you need in of itself and the ability to travel self-sufficiently for long periods of time.

 Scout campers offer you everything you need to leave cities and campsites behind.
 It’s for those individuals and families who want to be totally self-reliant and independent when they travel.
 Scout’s 4-season construction means that users can remain self-contained all year round, especially with features like the optional real flame propane fireplace.
 Scout offers plenty of optional add-ons which maximize the user’s self-sufficiency like additional portable 2 gal water storage packs, the 270 degree awning, a portable 2.6 gal toilet, and much more.

-At this time, we do not offer roof racks as an add-on but there are plenty aftermarket options available that can be mounted directly onto your camper.
+At this time, we only offer roof racks as an add-on for 2023 but there are plenty aftermarket options available that can be mounted directly onto your camper.
 When installing aftermarket roof racks, please ensure that they are mounted into the exoskeleton of the camper, which will evenly distribute your added cargo’s weight throughout the structure.